Forien/foundryvtt-forien-armoury/README.md

 ### Features
 * Easy to use UI for creating runic items
-* Activatable Torches, that automatically turn into equippable weapon version of a torch

 ### Content
 * New Career Paths
-  * Monster Hunter – mundane alternative to the Runebound Ranger, trained to specialize in one of several fighting style
+  * [Added in v1.4.0] ~~Monster Hunter – mundane alternative to the Runebound Ranger, trained to specialize in one of several fighting style~~
   * Hunter Engineer – an Engineer that specializes in weapons, traps and gadgets designed to be effective against monsters
 * More dwarven Runes